jakeday4/website/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research centers on social capital, segregation, and race inequality in labor markets as well as criminological theory and criminal and juvenile justice policy.
 education:
   courses:
   - course: PhD in Sociology